Wild Ones Keweenaw Chapter

 If you missed the Seventh Annual Keweenaw Native Plant Symposium, you still have a chance to hear two of our great speakers on the Wild Ones Keweenaw Chapter Youtube channel.

-Dr. Sigrid Resh will speak on Go Beyond Beauty, a new Michigan program that enlists plant nurseries in th fight against species.
+Dr. Sigrid Resh will speak on Go Beyond Beauty, a new Michigan program that enlists plant nurseries in the fight against invasive species.
 Maddie O’Donnell, manager of the Marquette County Conservation District, will discuss how the MCCD established several native gardens and gives lots of practical advice on growing your own.

 Welcome to the Wild Ones Keweenaw Chapter